Essential gear you need to stay safe in avalanche terrain

 Snow crystal cards help analyze individual snow crystals to determine their size and how well they bond together.

-Morale of the story is be prepared, know your limits and understand how to properly use your gear.
+If you’re skiing in backcountry terrain it’s important to be prepared, know your limits, and understand how to properly use your gear.
 Have fun and stay safe!